-At one time, there was a little too much focus on sensitivity and not enough consideration given to specificity, with the result that some of the published lists of proteins were not as accurate as the authors imagined.
+A few years ago, there was a little too much focus on sensitivity and not enough consideration given to specificity, so that some of the published lists of proteins were not as accurate as the authors might have hoped.

 A growing awareness of this problem led to initiatives from various quarters.
 Most notably, the Editors of Molecular and Cellular Proteomics, who held a workshop in 2005 to define a set of guidelines, which has just recently been revised.